Menu

 As a new teacher to Henry Moore, I am thoroughly looking forward to working within a fun, friendly and engaging school community!

-Miss Hayley Bird - Reception Teacher
+Hayley Bird - Reception Teacher

 Kim Seaman - Reception Teacher